parkeristyping/party-mode/readme.md

 I could describe it, but why not just give it a try instead?
 Don't tell me you don't like to party.

+:sparkling_heart: :two_hearts: :notes:
+Thanks a million to [CRAPFACE](https://soundcloud.com/crapface) for letting me use a track from [this awesome mix](https://soundcloud.com/1833-fm/1833-mix-series-vol-78-crapface).

 ## Pre-reqs

 You must have installed and configured the Emacs Multimedia System ([EMMS](https://www.gnu.org/software/emms/)) for playing mp3s.